When developing directly in the Rust Core (specifically within theDocumentation Index

 Setting up the Compiler Target

-Ensure your Rust toolchain has the WASI standard library installed.NMP currently targets WASI Preview 1 (
+Ensure your Rust toolchain has the WASI standard library installed.LIOP currently targets WASI Preview 1 (

 wasm32-wasi).
 We are actively monitoring wasm32-wasip2 (The Component Model) and will migrate the Wasmtime engine to support strongly-typed complex objects crossing the engine boundary in our next release.Writing a Filter

-A typical NMP Filter is standard Rust code, with the caveat that network and threading operations will panic if invoked, due to the Sandboxing constraints on the destination server.src/main.rs
+A typical LIOP Filter is standard Rust code, with the caveat that network and threading operations will panic if invoked, due to the Sandboxing constraints on the destination server.src/main.rs

 Compilation